gustavom2998/learning_rust/rust_book/3_programming_concepts/2_data_types.md

 # Data Types

 Rust is statically typed language - so it must know all variables types at compile time.
-The compiler can usually infer th etype we want based on the value.
+The compiler can usually infer the type we want based on the value.
 In cases we want to select one of many types, we must add type annotation.
 For example - we can declare a string of an integer and parse it.
 This could be an integer or a string - and we will need to use type annotation to specify the type.

 ```rust
 fn main(){